Creating a Workspace Response for a Data Virtualization GET Endpoint

 Workspace response endpoints in FME Flow run an FME Workspace each time someone sends a request.
 This lets you return real-time data, which is useful when the data changes often or depends on user input.

-Unlike manual endpoints, which return the same static response every time, workspace endpoints can connect to databases, apply logic, and return custom results.
+Unlike endpoints that use manual responses, which return the same static response every time, workspace responses can connect to databases, apply logic, and return custom results.
 They’re ideal for data-driven or interactive APIs.

 When to Use a Workspace Response